akronym-org/GDPR/README.md

 A CLI that helps you wrangle & audit hundreds of Directus permissions.

-Directus Permissions are administered and displayed per role.
-But what if you need to verify WHO has access to a specific column?
-What if you have 20 roles and need to change specific access to a new column?
+The problem: Directus Permissions are administered and displayed per role.

+* What if you want to verify WHO has access to a specific column?
+* What if you have 20 roles and want to add specific access to a new column?

 GDPR's goals are:

 * Quickly iterate in your dev env
 * Verify permissions during/after deployment in your pipeline
-* Audit Directus deployments easier
+* Audit your Directus deployment

 ## Limitations